 The power of groups and services: Farmers‘ Hubs.
-Our Farmers’ Hubs program started in Bangladesh, and is now spreading elsewhere.
+Our Farmers’ Hubs program started in Bangladesh and is now spreading elsewhere.
 The hubs offer multiple services to local farmers.
 Each is designed to run as a profitable business, and also boosts its clients’ income.

 The Farmers' Hub model

 Farmers' Hub operators provide various services for fees.
 They earn 60-80% of their revenue by trading farmers' products, 10-20% from farm inputs sales, and 0-5% for machinery rental and post-harvest handling.
 Their farmer training and advice is free.
-The franchisor protects the FH brand, facilitates credit for the operators, provides technical support and SOPs, and enables access to large produce buyers, as well as suppliers of inputs and ag equipment.